varnishcache/varnish-cache/doc/sphinx/reference/vcl.rst

 boolean (!, && and \|\|) operators, VCL supports both regular expression and ACL matching using the ~ and the !~ operators.

-Basic strings are enclosed in " ... " and uses URL-style %-escapes.
+Basic strings are enclosed in " ... ", and may not contain newlines.

-Long strings are enclosed in {" ... "} and do not have an escape character.
+Long strings are enclosed in {" ... "}.
 They may contain any character including ", newline and other control characters except for the NUL (0x00) character.

 Unlike C and Perl, the backslash (\) character has no special meaning in strings in VCL, so it can be freely used in regular expressions